Friday 5th December 2025

 Maths:

-Please practise on Doodle Maths – ten minutes daily will help your child stay in the Green Zone!
+Please practise on Doodle Maths – ten minutes every day will help your child stay in the Green Zone!
 We will set an assignment for your child to do each Friday, to be completed by the following Friday.

 Spellings:

-We will be sending home a list of words for your child to practise at home each Tuesday.
+We will be sending home a list of words for your child to practise at home each Tuesday – this week we have been looking at the suffix -less, meaning that something is ‘without’ a quality.

 This week!